 Standard Electrode Potential

-Potential difference produced when an equilibrium is established between metal M and the aqueous solution containing metal \(M^{n+}\)ions in a half-cell
+Potential difference produced when an equilibrium is established between metal M and the aqueous solution containing metal \(M^{n+}\)ions in a half-cell.

 • Electrode potential cannot be measured directly.